superfly/macaroon/macaroon-thought.md

 Obviously, you need to do both things: without verification, you can simply mint a Macaroon that says you're allowed to do anything.
 Without clearing, the contents of the Macaroon don't matter.

-Each part of this problem has its own pet complexities:

-* Verification is complicated because we have thousands of different points in our production environment that need to check Macaroons.
-Macaroons rely entirely on symmetric cryptography, so anything that can directly verify a Macaroon can also mint new ones, which isn't ideal.

-* Clearing is complicated because the information needed to clear a caveat is itself distributed; given a request to delete app `555` and a Macaroon that says "you can do anything to org `4721`", you still need to know whether app `555` belongs to org `4721` to clear the caveat.

 ## The Fly.io Macaroon Data Model

 The first thing to understand is that a Macaroon with no caveats at all would authorize any action, on anybody's account.
 It would be a superuser token.
 We won't generate tokens like this, and our Macaroon checking code will freak out if it sees one.